 The city also submitted a letter from Deputy Chief Joseph Cecile, which reads, “Please be advised that Sergeant Michael Long has been relieved of his responsibilities pertaining to the review, approval and/or enforcement of city ordinances specific to … loudspeaker and public address systems and … distribution license.
 The responsibility will be resumed by another sergeant in the ordinance enforcement section of the Syracuse Police Department.”

-They presented evidence from a telephone conversation that took place on May 25th with Sergeant Thomas Derby, who explained that amplified speech could be shut down due to a single complaint from an “annoyed” individual.
+They presented evidence from a telephone conversation that took place on May 25 with Sgt.
+Thomas Derby, who explained that amplified speech could be shut down due to a single complaint from an “annoyed” individual.

 “Based on my discussions with law enforcement, the officers interpret the ordinance in a cacophony of ways, and even after filing this lawsuit and obtaining a temporary restraining order, great uncertainty still remains among the officers with the Syracuse Police Department as to what sound levels are permissible and impermissible,” Marcavage wrote in an affidavit filed with the court.